 We’ve finally “made it.”

-When I was first starting out, I sat down to write some lofty business goals and came away with a pretty good list (I say “I” because when The Youngrens started it was actually Jeff Youngren Photography, and Erin’s only role was listening to my crazy stories and wiggling her way into being an assistant from time-to-time.
+When I (Jeff) was first starting out, I sat down to write some lofty business goals and came away with a pretty good list (I say “I” because when The Youngrens started it was actually Jeff Youngren Photography, and Erin’s only role was listening to my crazy stories and wiggling her way into being an assistant from time-to-time.
 I’m glad times have changed).

 One of the goals – which at the time was completely serious – makes me laugh when I think about it now.

 I wrote down that I would know that I had “made it” as a wedding photographer when I was able to photograph a wedding of more than 200 people at the Hotel Del Coronado with the ceremony on the Windsor Lawn and the reception in the Crown Room at the same location.
 The Hotel Del is an iconic fixture in San Diego and hosts all kinds of weddings – from casual intimate affairs on the beach to modest weddings in the gardens to grand over-the-top events with atmospheric budgets.
-Lots of people shoot at the Hotel Del, but those incredible high-end weddings with big commissions generally take place on the Windsor Lawn and the Crown Room, so it was this specific combination that would mean that I would be able to plant my flag firmly and proudly in the ground, having made it in the world of wedding photography.
+Lots of people shoot at the Hotel Del, but those high-end weddings with big commissions generally take place on the Windsor Lawn and the Crown Room, so it was this specific combination that would mean that I would be able to plant my flag firmly and proudly in the ground, having made it in the world of wedding photography.

 I’m sure there is a similar high-end venue in most cities where everybody longs to book a wedding.
 Where all of the top vendors in the area regularly make an appearance, casually dropping the coordinator’s name while sipping scotch and smoking cigars in the hotel lounge, sharing war tales of the countless weddings they’ve worked there.
-You know that once you shoot at that venue, you’ll earn your spot in the “big time club”, no longer peering in from the outside windows but donning your very own smoking jacket to saddle up next to them at the mahogany bar.
+You know that once you shoot at that venue, you’ll earn your spot in the “big time club”, no longer peering in from the outside windows but donning your very own smoking jacket to saddle up next to the ‘pros’ at the mahogany bar.

-I had completely forgotten about this until Erin and I were walking into the Hotel Del to photograph the rehearsal dinner.
+I had completely forgotten about this until Erin and I were walking into the Hotel Del to photograph the ceremony rehearsal.
 I stopped dead in the parking lot, staring up at the famous red spires of the turn of the century hotel, and shared this with her.
 She laughed for the same reasons I laughed.
 WOW.
 How the scale of success has changed for me.
 I’m not saying that shooting there was a let down because it wasn’t – hooooo boy, it wasn’t!
 This was quite literally one of our favorite weddings of all time because of the couple, their friends, and their families (to save you the digging, here’s a link).

 We laughed because it’s just so funny what I perceived as a newcomer to be the measure of success in the wedding photography industry.
 I thought it was about the contents of the photography package, the status of the location, the size of the invoice, and the prestige of the vendor list.
 That once we had that perfect combination, we would have made it.